Denny-Lin/DDK_QRCodeTest/README.md

 # DDK_QRCodeTest
-It speed up the scanning of Qr-code
+It speeds up the scanning of Qr-code.